- 12 Dec 2024

 - Click Delete draft if you’d like to cancel the changes you made:

-Workflow changes are recorded in the version history
+Flow changes are recorded in the version history

 The history displays the date of the last update of the draft and the dates when the versions were launched / stopped.